How can a company use my data?

 The first step you should take is to contact the organisation in question and ask to be removed from its marketing lists.
 This should be sufficient in most cases to stop unwanted marketing.

-There are some companies who offer to handle Section 11 notices for you, but we recommend avoiding these as they may charge for the service when you can exercise your rights under Section 11 of the Data Protection Act for free.
+There are some companies who may offer to handle these types of notices for you, but we recommend avoiding these as they may charge for the service when you can exercise your rights for free.

 You should know

-- Using a Section 11 notice won’t stop junk mail addressed ‘to the occupier’ – only post which is addressed with your name.
+- Using an Article 21 notice won’t stop junk mail addressed ‘to the occupier’ – only post which is addressed with your name.

-- A Section 11 notice should stop email & phone calls though.
+- An Article 21 notice should stop email and phone calls though.

-- Telephone Preference Service (TPS): Marketers legally can't make unsolicited sales calls to any number registered with the TPS.
-But registration with the TPS won't override any specific consents you may have given.
+- Telephone Preference Service (TPS): Marketers legally can't make unsolicited sales calls to any number registered with the TPS unless they have your permission - registration with the TPS won't override any specific consents you may have given.

-How do I use a Section 11 notice?
+How do I make an Article 21 notice?

 You need to give the organisation enough information to identify you.
 This may be your full name, address, email address or other information, such as a loyalty card number.

-You need to spell out that you're asking the organisation to stop (or not to begin) processing your personal data for direct marketing purposes in accordance with Section 11 of the Data Protection Act 1998.
+You need to spell out that you're asking the organisation to stop (or not to begin) processing your personal data for direct marketing purposes in accordance with Article 21 of the GDPR.

 Your notice should be dated and you should tell the organisation from what date you expect them to comply with your request.